Key takeaways

 Why is phone call recording useful?

 There are, frankly, plenty of good reasons to record business phone calls.
-For one, it can help for all those times we as humans let information slip through the cracks.
-We can always rewind the “tape” and play it back (ok, that just proved our age a bit, didn’t it?) to find details we missed or remembered/recorded wrong.
+For one, it can help with all those times I, as a human, let information slip through the cracks.
+I can always rewind the “tape” and play it back (ok, that just proved our age a bit, didn’t it?) to find details I missed or remembered/recorded wrong.
 But that’s just the tip of the iceberg.

 Seriously, there’s a lot of good that can come from having a record to refer to, and that’s before you start talking about crazy, enterprise-grade data analytics.